Docs

 npm install better-auth

-If you're using a separate client and server setup, make sure to install Better Auth in both parts of your project. (currently, Better Auth only supports web platforms, but more clients will be added soon)
+If you're using a separate client and server setup, make sure to install Better Auth in both parts of your project.

 Set Environment Variables